 I always reach for fresh, but as long as the brussels sprouts are cooked at a high enough temperature (to help absorb any residual condensation, I’d crank the heat up to 450F), you should be fine.
 Just make sure to coat with enough oil (tips on this below!) and season well with salt.

 Use a sharp knife to cut off the hard, woody end on the bottom of the sprout.
 Discard.
 Next, remove the outer layer of leaves (or any that are discolored) by peeling back gently.
 Go ahead and toss those.
 There ya have it!
-Perfectly cleaned brussel sprouts.
+Perfectly cleaned brussel sprouts, ready to be roasted.

 Pro tip: do NOT throw away any leaves that fall off when slicing brussels in half!
 Add them to your baking sheet and you’ll end up with crisp little brussel sprout chips!

-What I love about this recipe is it’s the baseline.
+What I love about this roasted brussel sprouts recipe is that it’s the baseline.
 From here you can dress ’em up any way you like!

 - crispy bacon or pancetta